5.0 Upgrade Guide¶

 What you need to do¶

-remove FEDERATION_ENABLED and set FEDERATION_VERSION to the federation version you need.
+Remove FEDERATION_ENABLED and set FEDERATION_VERSION to the federation version you need.

 Change SERVE_GRAPHQL_UI to the UI you want to use or set it to empty SERVE_GRAPHQL_UI=""